AUEB-BALab/web/content/members/chamit.md

 memb_title:
 email: charalambos.mitropoulos@gmail.com
 web_site:
-mobile_phone: +30 6980645191
 fax:
 office_address:
 postal_address:
 photo: chamit.jpg

+Charalambos Mitropoulos is a PhD student at the [Technical University of Crete](https://www.tuc.gr/).
-Mitropoulos Charalambos-Ioannis holds an MSc in Information Systems from the Department Of Informatics of Athens University of Economics and Business and a BSc from the Department of Informatics and Telecommunications of the National and Kapodistrian University of Athens.
+Charalambos holds an MSc in Information Systems from the Department of Informatics of the Athens University of Economics and Business, and a BSc from the Department of Informatics and Telecommunications of the National and Kapodistrian University of Athens.